 1.11.7.
 Data processing for test longitudinal and lateral accelerations standard deviation

 During each shift, a continuous evaluation of speed, lateral, and longitudinal accelerations shall be carried out.
 A minimum sampling rate of 10 Hz is recommended.
-Most common technology is GNSS (global Navigation Satellite System) measurement associated with numerical treatment of the positions.
+Most common technology is GNSS (Global Navigation Satellite System) measurement associated with numerical treatment of the positions.

 Acceleration data processing is defined in Appendix 1 of this Annex.